 39. Prenatal Depression: Everyone has heard of post-partum depression, but becoming depressed while pregnant can also occur.
 It needs to be taken very seriously.
 Feelings of sadness may be common, but if you are feeling as though a cloud is hanging over you, please contact your birth team immediately for help.
 More Info: here

 40. Constipation: The discomfort of constipation is no joke.
 Your prenatal vitamin can be to blame, or just the pregnancy.
 Try to increase your fiber intake and start taking magnesium.
 Exercise should also help the bowels function better.
 Other Ideas: here

 41. Diarrhea: The body may not enjoy the same foods while pregnant.
 Keep a food journal to track bowel movements after you eat.
 You may find dairy or gluten may trigger this ailment.
 Finding the root cause will ease your mind of having restroom locations on your radar at all times.

-43. Pregnancy Brain: This turns into “Mommy Brain” once baby arrives.
+43. Pregnancy Brain: This turns into “Mommy Brain” once the baby arrives.
 Leaving your car keys in the freezer, or throwing the remote control in the garbage, you are not going crazy.
-The science behind pregnancy brain: here

 45. Cold Symptoms: This is an odd one.
 Some women complain of cold symptoms throughout the entire pregnancy.
 There is an excess mucus that is present and can cause sinus pressure, sore throat, and everything else “cold-like.”
 You may talk to your birth team about medication, but it’s better to just ride it out.